-I have a special passion for sharing stories of people doing good things – because we all need to be reminded of the good that is out there.
+I have a special passion for sharing stories of people doing good things because we all need to be reminded of the good that is out there.

 Our lives have been changed drastically because of COVID.

-One man wanted to do something – and do something he did.
+One man wanted to do something and do something he did.

 Brian Taylor was a former banker who left that world to open the Harlem Doggie Day Spay.

-So, he knows what it is like to have his business impacted.
+He knows what it is like to have his business impacted.

 While his business took a hit, he did what he could to maintain it by using his mobile grooming van to visit his clients at their locations.

 This led him to offer his services for free a few times a month.
-He called this the “Pandemic Pup Relief Fund”.

 This really created something amazing.

-Those who were not as severely financially impacted because donating to the fund so others could have their pets groomed.
+Those who were not as severely financially impacted started donating to the fund so others could have their pets groomed.

 Because of this he started on a journey to do an 8 day cross country road trip that would take him from NYC to LA.